mcidclan/me-vme-hardware-csc/readme.md

 ## CSC Sample Code
+This repository provides a sample implementation for converting YCbCr data to RGB using the Media Engine and VME.
-This sample code demonstrates how to fill three YCbCr buffer planes from the Media Engine and then let the VME process the RGB conversion.
+It demonstrates how to load YCbCr planes from files on the main CPU into an uncached memory area, transfer them to the eDRAM of the Media Engine, and then process the RGB conversion via the VME before each buffer swap.

-# Overview
-The goal is to populate three buffers within the Media Engine eDRAM, which are used as the source for the conversion.
-The converted output is written to the base of the VRAM, which serves as the destination framebuffer.
+The final output is written to VRAM, serving as the destination framebuffer.

 # Requirements
 Run `./build.sh` from a bash shell.